swaldman/quick-and-dirty-token-overview/README.md

 ### 1. Unsafe arithemtic

-Solidity numerical data types are fixed length and silently overflow. *Using built-in arithmetic operators is unsafe!
+Solidity numerical data types are fixed length and can silently overflow or underflow. *Using built-in arithmetic operators is unsafe!
 You should almost never do it*
 Instead use something like Open Zeppelin's [SafeMath](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/math/SafeMath.sol).
 Note that it is important to use safe operators even for things you consider relatively innocuous, like checks and tests, as well as obviously high-value operations like mutations / transfers / etc.